Justin Timberlake: 2018–2022: Man of the Woods and Super Bowl LII halftime show

-Speaking of his fifth studio album in 2016, Timberlake stated, "I think where I grew up in America has a lot of influence.
-Growing up in Tennessee—very central of the country—Memphis is known as the birthplace of rock & roll, but also the home of the blues, but Nashville's right down the street so there's a lot of country music."
-In following interviews, Timberlake confirmed working with producers Timbaland and Pharrell Williams, while stating, "It sounds more like where I've come from than any other music I've ever made...
+Speaking of his fifth album in 2016, Timberlake stated, "I think where I grew up in America has a lot of influence.
+Growing up in Tennessee—very central in the country—Memphis is known as the birthplace of rock & roll, but also the home of the blues, but Nashville's right down the street so there's a lot of country music."
+In following interviews, Timberlake confirmed working with producers Timbaland and Pharrell Williams while stating, "It sounds more like where I've come from than any other music I've ever made...
 It's Southern American music.
 But I want to make it sound modern – at least that's the idea right now."

-His fifth studio album Man of the Woods was released on February 2, 2018, two days before he headlined the Super Bowl LII halftime show in Minneapolis, Minnesota on February 4, where Timberlake performed a medley of his songs featuring both the Tennessee Kids and the Minnesota Marching Band alongside him, as well as a duet of "I Would Die 4 U" with a video projection of late singer Prince on screen.
+His fifth album, Man of the Woods, was released on February 2, 2018, two days before he headlined the Super Bowl LII halftime show in Minneapolis, Minnesota, on February 4.
+Timberlake performed a medley of his songs featuring both the Tennessee Kids and the Minnesota Marching Band alongside him, as well as a duet of "I Would Die 4 U" with a video projection of late singer Prince on screen.
 The show contained multiple selections from Man of the Woods, which is named after his son Silas, whose name means "from the forest".
 The album's first single, "Filthy", was released on January 5, along with its accompanying video directed by Mark Romanek.
-The electro-funk song has reached number nine in the U.S. and number 5 in Canada.
-The songs "Supplies", "Say Something" featuring Chris Stapleton and "Man of the Woods" were also released along with music videos ahead of the album.
+The electro-funk song reached number nine in the U.S and number five in Canada.
+The songs "Supplies", "Say Something" featuring Chris Stapleton, and "Man of the Woods" were also released along with music videos ahead of the album.
 His collaboration with Stapleton also reached the top 10 in the U.S. and Canada.